yingShen-ys/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Deep Learning
-- Multimodal Machine Learning
+- Multimodal Generative Models
+- Video Generation
-- Deep Generative Models
+- Multimodal Learning & Vision-Language Models
-- Natural Language Processing
-- Computer Vision
+- Embodied AI

 # Education to show in About widget
 education: